mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:
+Date: 29.3.2016:
+* Some speed optimizations for the generic (Pascal) implementations: Whera applicable the pointer arithmetic was changed to array access (PConstDoubleArr)

 Date: 28.3.2016
 * Updated sym rank update in cholesky decomposition for row major matrix memory access.
 * -> around 10% faster cholesky decomp.